G4M3RL1F3/Majoras-Mask-AP-PopTracker-Pack/README.md

 ## More Info
 This pack is a work in progress and is developed as the logic and features are being worked on.
 It follows Majora's Mask Recompiled Randomizer logic, not necessarily matching standalone.
 If logic seems incorrect in the tracker, it might be an apworld issue, as it is supposed to mirror the apworld's logic.
 The tracker's logic will only be updated once the apworld's will be.

-If you encounter any bugs or have any questions, feel free to ask by pinging the maintainer on Discord (@g4m3rl1f3), preferably in the Archipelago server in the `majoras-mask` channel.
+If you encounter any bugs or have any questions, feel free to ask by pinging the maintainer on Discord (@g4m3rl1f3), preferably in the [Archipelago](https://discord.gg/archipelago) server in the `majoras-mask` channel or in the [N64 Recomp](https://discord.gg/DptggHetGZ) server in the `mm-randomizer-general` channel.